uncms-dev/uncms/docs/walkthrough.md

 Surprise!
 It's totally empty.
 Just as it doesn't have any assumptions about what your content looks like, it doesn't have any opinions on what the front end of your site should look like either.
-But the CMS is in fact rendering this view, and is making an educated guess as to what template it should use.
+But UnCMS is in fact rendering this view, and is making an educated guess as to what template it should use.
 It's falling back to your `base.html` at the moment, but that's not its first choice.
 Let's create a template called `content/mycontent.html`:

 ```
 {% extends 'base.html' %}